-An exception of Ezekiel and Daniel.
+An exegetical and theological study of the Old Testament prophets with the exception of Ezekiel and Daniel.
 Prerequisite: BIBL 1310.
 Three credit hours.

 BIBL 4320 Pauline Epistles I

 A study of the life, ministry and teaching of the Apostle Paul as recorded in the books of Galatians, Romans, and the four Prison Epistles.
 The life setting of each letter will be related to Paul's three missionary journeys as described in the book of Acts.
 Special attention will also be given to the major theological themes of each of the epistles.
 Prerequisite: BIBL 1320.
 Three credit hours.
 Fall.